 Shannon Lee Simmons, a financial planner and founder of The New School of Finance, warns that "instalment services can encourage consumers to let their spending get ahead of their income."

-Many of us like to scroll through social media apps.
-We're often drawn to products that our friends, or celebrities and influencers we follow, are using.
+Many of us like to scroll through social media apps, often drawn to posts that include products our friends or, celebrities and influencers we follow are wearing or using.
 The FOMO is already strong on social media.
-Even when you're supposed to be looking for holiday gifts for friends and family, you may be tempted to spend on yourself in order to keep up with the online pressure to “live your best life."
+Even when you're supposed to be looking for holiday gifts for friends and family, you may be tempted to spend on yourself to keep up with the online pressure to “live your best life."

 He also suggests you ask yourself if your device is pushing you to spend too much money on in-game purchases or when using apps, whether it's getting in the way of your health or your ability to work efficiently.
-If it is, consider adding more friction back into the buying process, like disabling one-click payments, a feature that lets you bypass the normal process of reviewing the items in your virtual shopping cart before committing to a purchase.
+If it is, consider adding more friction back into the buying process, like disabling one-click payments.
+This feature lets you bypass the normal process of reviewing the items in your virtual shopping cart before committing to a purchase.

-Another major trend in online shopping is dynamic pricing, where prices are continually being adjusted based on a number of factors, including supply and demand — and two consumers may be offered different price tags for the same item.
+Another major trend in online shopping is dynamic pricing, where prices are continually adjusted based on several factors, including supply and demand — and two consumers may be offered different price tags for the same item.
 One possible solution?
 Browse in "incognito mode," which creates a "private browser session that can foil the dynamic-pricing technology."

-Lastly, stop "comparing and despairing" by curating your social feeds in a more positive way, in order to see posts about places you've travelled or artists you've seen in concert -- stories that make you happy, rather than envious of others.
+Lastly, stop "comparing and despairing" by curating your social feeds in a more positive way to see posts about places you've travelled or artists you've seen in concert — stories that make you happy rather than envious of others.

 Subscription services have boomed since the pandemic hit.
-Many of us now subscribe to multiple monthly services for gaming, music, TV and movies, podcasts, meal boxes, razors and fitness, to name a few.
-Meditation apps, socks and pizza, to name a few more.
+Many of us now subscribe to multiple monthly services for gaming, music, TV and movies, podcasts, meal boxes, razors, and fitness, to name a few.
+Plus, meditation apps, socks, and pizza, to name a few more.

 Most subscriptions come with a fairly low monthly fee, but even low fees start to add up if you have enough of them.
 Most people have at least two to three subscriptions, but there's a growing trend of "power subscribers" with 10 or more recurring payments.